lzplzp886/sheen.bot/README.md

-# sheen.bot by Adam Lin email: linzhipu@hotmail.com
+# sheen.bot by Adam Lin email: adam@sheen.bot

 A platform that empowered by AI capabilities and assist kids learning coding and robotics efficiently.